 Monitoring is required if the agency disburses or transfers any State funds to other organizations, except for the purchase of goods or services.
-The grantee shall require such organizations to file with it similar reports and statements as required by G.S. §143C-6-22 and 6-23 and the applicable prescribed requirements of the Office of the State Auditor's Audit Advisory #2 (as revised January 2004) including its attachments.
+The grantee shall require such organizations to file with it similar reports and statements as required by G.S. §143C-6-22 and 6-23.
 If the agency disburses or transfers any pass-through federal funds received from the State to other organizations, the agency shall require such organizations to comply with the applicable requirements of 2 CFR Part 200.331.
 Accordingly, the agency is responsible for monitoring programmatic and fiscal compliance of subcontractors based on the guidance provided in this compliance supplement and the audit procedures outlined in the DMH-0 Cross-cutting Supplement.

 - a.
 Determine whether the pass-through entity properly identified State award information and compliance requirements to the sub recipient, and approved only allowable activities in the award documents. - b.
 Determine whether the pass-through entity monitored sub recipient activities to provide reasonable assurance that the sub recipient administers State awards in compliance with State requirements. - c.
 Determine whether the pass-through entity ensured required audits are performed, issued a management decision on audit findings within 6 months after receipt of the sub recipient's audit report, and ensures that the sub recipient takes timely and appropriate corrective action on all audit findings. - d.
-Determine whether in cases of continued inability or unwillingness of a sub recipient to have the required audits, the pass-through entity took appropriate action using sanctions.
+Determine whether in cases of continued inability or unwillingness of a sub recipient to have the required audits, the pass-through entity took appropriate action using sanctions. - e.

-e.
 Determine whether the pass-through entity evaluates the impact of sub recipient activities on the pass-through entity.